TeamRizu/outfox-wiki/content/dev/mode-support/dtx-gda-support.md

 Project OutFox contains parsers for the DTX and GDA/G2D chart formats, which are the standard formats used in conjunction with the ``gddm`` and ``gdgf`` game types.
 The following table contains details on the DTX/GDA/G2D channels that Project OutFox currently supports.

-We have recently added parsing support for the guitar/bass side of this chart format, however we have heard that the DTX clients will be removing support for guitar and bass charts in their clients.

-You need not worry about our abandonment of these modes, we will also look at creating a new easier to use format for gdgf in the future which supports 3/5 and 6 fret which has been requested by our community.
-The game mode can live on with us.
+We have recently added parsing support for the guitar/bass side of this chart format, and we will also look at creating a new easier to use format for gdgf in the future which supports 3/5 and 6 fret which has been requested by our community.

-## DTX/GDA Notedata support as of Alpha 4.11.0
+## DTX/GDA Notedata support as of Alpha 4.12.0

+---
+## New for Alpha 4.12.0 - SHIFT-JIS, UTF8 and UTF16LE Support!

+This alpha includes complete support for all types of dtx/gda files, no matter which creator made it, including the newer standards.
+You do not need to change locale on windows, nor convert the encoding, the game will just load them up.

 ### Table of Symbols
 ---